michael-collins/feeling-responsive/collections/_assignments/project-2.md

 ---
 ## Overview

-**Project theme:** Primitives
+**Project theme:** Obstructed

-Primitives are simple starting points.
-These are objects that act as elements with which you can arrange into more complex designs, or upon which details and complexity can be embedded.
-Primitives typically begin without context or meaning.
-Only through the manipulation, recombination, subtraction, and transformation of primitive elements is meaning and context constructed, either through the performance of these actions or within the end result of these actions.
-If we consider the idea that a primitive does not need to physically exist (existing but without a body), then primitives can act as conceptual building blocks, with which larger ideas can be constructed.
+For this project, you produce an experimental animation centered around the theme, **“Obstructed”**.
+This does not have to be the title of the work.
+Complete the project theme by filling in the blank.
+You will design, model, texture, animate, and render a **10 - 30 second animation** in response to the project theme.
+Locate sound that you find on [freemusicarchive.org](http://freemusicarchive.org/genre/Experimental/) that is licensed for remix.
+Pay special attention to the [audio track’s licensing](http://freemusicarchive.org/curator/Video/blog/Not_All_Music_on_FMA_is_Licensed_for_Video).
+You cannot use anything that states no derivatives, indicated by "ND" in the license.
+If the license requires you to give credit (CC-BY), you can give credit in the Vimeo.com description.
+You are encouraged to edit, modify, and combine different audio tracks to suit the needs of your animation.

-For this project, I would like you to imagine physical or conceptual building blocks.
-You will need to choose a project model to frame and develop your project, choose a project format that corresponds with your media interests, and follow the weekly production process.
-You will be asked to conduct peer reviews throughout the process and will be afforded the opportunity to submit work revisions based on feedback.
 You will also critically reflect on your work and the project theme in a 150 word work statement.

 A successful project will demonstrate understanding and mastery of 3D tools and processes, application of [formal design principles](https://www.getty.edu/education/teachers/building_lessons/principles_design.pdf), attention to detail and composition, and lead to discussion about your work during a critique.

 ### Project models (Choose one)

 1. **Bounding approach:** Consider an object, system, or other thing that you are interested in.
-   * Conceptually or physically identify the subject's core primitives.
-Identify how these primitives are combined to create the end result.
+   * Conceptually or physically identify the subject's core elements.
+Identify how these elements are combined to create the end result.
-   * How might these primitives be recombined in new ways, or how might the primitives be presented to viewers to help them change their understanding of your subject?
+   * How might these elements be recombined in new ways, or how might the elements be presented to viewers to help them change their understanding of your subject?
    * What can be edited out or subtracted?
 2. **Revealing approach:** Identify objects that captivate your imagination.
 These could be characters, environments, vehicles, shapes, materials, products, architecture, aspects of the environment or ecosystem, etc.
    * What shapes, patterns, structures, materials, etc., are they made from?